-20% coinsurance for the cost of Therapeutic services.
+20% coinsurance for the cost of Therapeutic

-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies (continued) beginning with the first pint used.
-Other outpatient diagnostic tests X-rays, diagnostic lab services, and other radiology services billed by the hospital will incur a copay.
-See "Outpatient hospital services" Outpatient Hospital Observation Prior authorization may be required Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged. \$0.00 copay for Medicare- covered observation services.
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies (continued) All other components of blood are covered beginning with the first pint used. • Other outpatient diagnostic tests services.
+X-rays, diagnostic lab services, and other radiology services billed by the hospital will incur a copay.
+See "Outpatient hospital services" Outpatient Hospital Observation Prior authorization may be required

+Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.